joomengine/jcb-documentation/024-How-to-integrate-the-Create-User-Helper-Method-in-your-Components.md

 The **Create User Helper Method** allows your Joomla Component to create Joomla Users dynamically from within your component views or actions.
 This is done using a built-in JCB Helper Class extension which adds reusable methods accessible across both front-end and back-end of your component.

-This integration is helpful for components like job managers, membership systems, or expert directories—any place where a custom user creation process is needed.
+This integration is helpful for components like job managers, membership systems, or expert directories-any place where a custom user creation process is needed.

 ---